-Historically, capital requirements have been primarily funded through the sale of Common Shares and debt.
-Factors that could affect the availability of financing include the progress and results of ongoing development of the USGC Facility, the state of international debt and equity markets, and investor perceptions and expectations of global UMO markets and the Company.
+Historically, capital requirements have been primarily funded through the sale of equity.
+Factors that could affect the availability of financing include the progress and results of ongoing development of the Texas Facility, the state of international debt and equity markets, and investor perceptions and expectations of global UMO markets and the Company.
 There can be no assurance that such financing will be available in the amount required at any time or for any period or, if available, that it can be obtained on terms satisfactory to the Company.